 In the world of business as usual marketing form and low level content in products are managed via the idea of hierarchy.
 How is CEO and how much they are compensated becomes more important than content or quality of output where an MBA does not need to know an industry’s content.
 MBA programs help graduates slide downhill via the growing influence and ignorance of those claiming to know Human Resource Management.
 HRM dissertations illustrate the downward trend from deceitful strategic management and marketing, both as sewage in business operations.
 We illustrate the alternative to this in my wife’s 150,000 employee firm.

-While learning to learn is of immense value it is seldom part of a business education.
-Much time is instead invested in “becoming educated.”
-This is often reduced to acquiring information on how to do the wrong thing but ever more efficiently.
+Learning to learn is of immense value but its is seldom part of a business education.
+Much time is instead invested in “becoming educated,” often reduced to acquiring information on how to do the wrong things but ever more efficiently.
 Use of 19th Century ideas of industrialization and management provide stability for the exercise.
 This is unfortunate in light of the role of business in bringing about climate change.

 International business teaching offers an ideal platform from which to question much of traditional MBA teaching from the 1950s.
 Traditional teachers and employers become nervous about international business teaching and research.
 NJIT was noted by its accrediting body in 2008 for being the most improved school based on its move into international business in 2005.
 This was corrected by NJIT leadership in 2009 by bringing two FBI agents to lecture faculty on the evils of the international.